last updated 02/17/2020

 Protecting the confidentiality of your login is very important to us.
 While password criteria may differ among our Services, ACST requires the use of "strong passwords" with strict criteria in place to prevent others from guessing your password.

-Customers, you are responsible for making sure ACST has the correct contact information to reach you.
+Customers are responsible for making sure ACST has the correct contact information to reach you.
+We reserve the right to contact you about updates or changes regarding your account and/or Services, and to advise you about events that may affect your Services.
 If you need to change your communication preferences with us, please call Support at 1-800-669-2509.
 We’ll need to know your name, email address, Site number, and the details of your request.

 From time to time, we’ll email promotional announcements, program updates, and software launch information to our Customers.
 To stop receiving promotional announcements, Customers may opt-out at the bottom of each email at any time.
 This opt-out option applies to promotional communications only.